adrianprv/HKF-Memory-Hard-Key-Derivation-Function-Passwords/README.md

 There are 3 simple parts, obvious in source code too:

-1. Fast memory pool generation<br>
+1. Fast memory pool generator<br>
-The memory is generated progressively, row after row, so any further redesign involves recalculations.
+The memory is generated progressively, so any further redesign of access involves recalculation.
 The generator starts with a cryptographic safe pseudorandom buffer and adds low entroy difussion, the speed is more important at this stage.

 2. Stir the memory pool<br>
-This will mitigate the risk of algorithm redesign to use less memory, since random access involve far more recalculations.
+This will mitigate the risk of algorithm redesign to use less memory.

 3. Mix the final key with random values from the memory pool.<br>
-The final hash is obtained by combining the result with the output of a stream cipher, so its basically a strong encryption.
+The final hash is obtained by combining the result with the output of a stream cipher, basically there is a strong encryption.

 The beauty of this design is that any stream cipher can be used also any step can be configurated or improved.
-In current version, on a single core of a first generation i7, a 256 bytes hash requires 1Gb of memory and one million rounds.
+In current version, on a single core of a first generation i7, a 256 bytes hash requires 3.5 seconds with 1Gb of memory and one million rounds.

 <b>Usage</b>